pytorch/nestedtensor/README.md

 ## Contribution
 The project is under active development.
-If you have a suggestions or found an bug, please file an issue!
+If you have a suggestions or found a bug, please file an issue!